cerberus-zone/cerberus_website/docs/running-a-validator.md

 #### 1. Clone repository

-Note be sure you are in $HOME directory, if not run:
+Note be sure you are in $HOME directory; if not run:

 ```bash:
 cd $HOME